picalexs/FlightData/README.md

-# Airport Data ETL Pipeline - PostgreSQL Edition
+# Airport Data ETL Pipeline

 A comprehensive ETL (Extract, Transform, Load) pipeline for airport and aviation data analytics using PostgreSQL as the target database.
 This project demonstrates professional-grade data engineering practices with real-world aviation data sources.